raspberrypilearning/time-to-make/en/step_4.md

 --- task ---
 Add code to turn the motor if the button is pressed.

-**Tip:** Look how the code is now indented, this is important with python.
+**Tip:** look how the code is now indented, this is important with python.

 --- code ---
 ---